cryptowerk/docs.cryptowerk.com/content/tutorials/1-curl-helpers.md

 Enter each of these commands into the terminal to setup your cURL environment to more easily access the API from the command line:

 1. Pick a directory that you have read and write access to.
-2. Use your apiKey and apiCred (the keys below will not work)
+2. Use your API Key and apiCred (the keys below will not work)

 From Terminal enter each of these commands using the directory that you have created and hit enter.